techn0man1ac/MachineLearningCV/README.md

 # 🖼️ How to work with the application

+Runn app, click the `Model Test` tab and select the image you want to recognize.
+After selecting the image, it will be converted to the correct format and size for submitting the model for recognition.
+Two models(CNN/VGG16) are trained to recognize type of product(clothing item) such as bags, T-shirts, dresses...
+Based on a dataset [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist).

 ![Recognize image screenshot](https://raw.githubusercontent.com/techn0man1ac/MachineLearningCV/refs/heads/main/screenshots/RecognizeImage.png)

 1. Training models
-Select CNN or VGG16 in the menu.
+Select `CNN` or `VGG16` in the menu.
 Enter the number of epochs and click “Train model”.
 2. Testing
 Upload an image in .jpg, .jpeg, .png, or .gif format.
 Select a model (CNN or VGG16).
-Click “Recognize image”.
+Click `Recognize image`.
 3. Saving models
-The trained models are saved in the saveModels folder in the `.keras` format.
+After completing the training of the models app saved traine model in the `saveModels` folder in the `.keras` format.

 # 📂 Example result.